Bannerjee/Random-stuff/Notes.md

 argc in rcx<br>
 argv in rdx(rdx+8 for second,rdx+16 for third etc)<br>
 # GRAPHICS
-To render something into imgui image -
+To render something into imgui image:<br>
-1)Create a framebuffer and a texture to it
+1)Create a framebuffer and a texture to it<br>
-2)Bind framebuffer before draw calls, so everything gets rendered into fbo 3)Use texture ID to create imgui image
+2)Bind framebuffer before draw calls, so everything gets rendered into fbo<br>
+3)Use texture ID to create imgui image<br>